Green Orzo Pasta Salad with Creamy Herby Dressing [Vegan]

 This pasta salad is packed full of nutritional goodness.
 It’s a rich source of protein, dietary fibre, heart healthy fats, antioxidants and a whole array of vitamins (A, B, C, E, K) and minerals (including iron, magnesium, potassium, selenium and zinc).
 This is a meal that’s going to leave you feeling energised and ‘zinging’ on the inside!!

-The inspiration for today’s recipe was this month’s Vegan Life magazine (the one with Joey Carbstrong on the front cover).
+The inspiration for today’s recipe was this month’s Vegan Life magazine.
 I love how Vegan Life inspires to me to try new things and step out of my usual mealtime repertoire!
 This was the first time I had bought and cooked orzo pasta and I loved it!
 I’m already looking forward to trying it in more dishes.

 Green Orzo Pasta Salad with Creamy Herby Dressing